lemon-markets/pip-i18next/README.md

 | translation         | translation string filled with translation data                    |
 | translation file    | file containing mapping of translation keys and translation string |

+## General
 As part of `lemon-i18n`, we offer two main functionalities:

 - API to access translation for a given key and language
-- a cli tool used to scann the Python source code for translation keys and storing them in a translation file
+- a cli tool used to scan the Python source code for translation keys and storing them in a translation file

 ## Configuring the `lemon-i18n` module